lanseg/telegram-botapi-docker/README.md

 Environment variables:
 * API_ID
 * API_HASH
+* HTTP_PORT - on this port the bot api will listen for connections

+There are many more configuration options, they could be used by creating your own docker image from this.

 Directories and files:
 * /telegram-bot-api/files here bot api stores downloaded files and other working data